frederic-perez/AmE-dictionary/data/dictionary.md

 __mile-a-minute<sup>2</sup>__ _adj_ At the rate of one mile per minute, 60 miles per hour. _A mile-a-minute talker._
 __mile-a-minute<sup>3</sup>__ _adv_ Very fast. _He was all excited after the game, talking a mile-a-minute about the last-second shot._
 __mileage__
+__milieu__ _n_ /meel-YOO/ A milieu is the physical or social setting in which something occurs or develops.
+The word is synonymous with environment. _The quiet suburban neighborhood provides the perfect milieu for raising a family._
 __military fiat__ _n_
 __militia__ _n_ :two::hammer: (militias)
 __militiaman__ _n_ :pencil2: